Running in New York

 Running in Manhattan

-In Lower Manhattan, you can also discover the roots of New York.
+In Lower Manhattan, you can discover the roots of New York.
 This is the area where immigrants entered the country and left their marks at South Street Seaport and City Hall.
-Join The America’s Roots Running Tour to discover these places.
-You’ll also pass by Ground Zero and the 9/11 Memorial.
+You can also pass by Ground Zero and the 9/11 Memorial.

 Was this article helpful?
 Recommend it by giving me a rating: